M0NsTeRRR/homelabv3-infra/README.md

 Install ansible galaxy dependencies `ansible-galaxy install -r requirements.yml`

-fill all `.vault_password.txt` at root with ansible vault password used
+fill `.vault_password.txt` at root with ansible vault password used
 fill all `secrets.yml` based on `secrets.example` in each subdirectory of `groups_vars`

 ### Playbooks to create client certificate signed by a CA